-How does Stripe define Inquiries and Retrievals?
+What Are Inquiries and Retrievals?

-For merchants, to avoid an inquiry escalating into a full-fledged chargeback, you must submit the required evidence within the given timeframe.
+For merchants, to avoid an inquiry escalating into a full-fledged chargeback, you must submit the required evidence within the given time-frame.
 You may also opt to do a full refund to mark the inquiry as resolved, which also saves you from having to pay any dispute fee.

 It is imperative that merchants respond promptly to inquiries and retrievals to prevent these from escalating into chargebacks.

-If the merchant is unable to present evidence during the given timeframe, the cardholder ultimately wins the dispute, and thus, keeps the refund that has been debited from the merchant’s account.
+If the merchant is unable to present evidence during the given time-frame, the cardholder ultimately wins the dispute, and thus, keeps the refund that has been debited from the merchant’s account.